 Tokyo

 More than just a government capital, Tokyo is one of the greatest cities in the world.
 At first glance, she simply storms around in chrome and glass but in her secluded corners, you can learn about the Japan of the past and understand a little more about the present.
-From the Imperial Palace to the Shibuya crossing, the city keeps you busy, with Nara and Hakone providing great day trips from Tokyo.
+From the Imperial Palace to the Meiji Shrine to the Shibuya crossing, the city keeps you busy, with Nara and Hakone providing great day trips from Tokyo.

 Kyoto